 - Ideas Colliding

-This is to create collisions between people’s internal programming, perspectives and thought patterns.
-To initiate the mindset shifts, create ‘cracks’ thresholds and openings that elicit and unleash possibilities.
+The aim is to use people’s cognitive dissonance and the state of creative tension to generate creative energy.
+Bu creating intentional collisions between people’s internal programming, perspectives and thought patterns.
+To initiate mindset shifts, create ‘cracks’ thresholds and openings that elicit and unleash possibilities and creative ideas.

-When doing this, we have to ensure that we mitigate against resistance by creating a safe holding space that results in an intimate, empathic and compassionate relationship.
-Doing this effectively enables us to unconsciously create an assertive, candid and constructive generative debate that ultimately results in a ‘right hand turn’ or an inflection point for breakthrough and creative ideas.
+When doing this, we have to ensure that we mitigate against resistance by creating a safe collective holding space and container.
+This results in an intimate, empathic and compassionate relationship.
+Doing this effectively enables us to unconsciously create an assertive, candid and constructive generative debate that ultimately results in ‘right-hand turns” and potentially creates the inflection point for breakthrough and creative ideas.

 So we ask intentionally disruptive questions by asking deeper ‘what’ and more ‘why’ and ‘why not’ questions